-Jennifer Sanders is an Emmy-nominated global journalist, news anchor, college professor and documentary filmmaker, who is passionate about helping and empowering people through visual storytelling.
+Jennifer Sanders is an Edward R. Murrow winner and Emmy-nominated global journalist, news anchor, college professor and documentary filmmaker, who is passionate about helping and empowering people through visual storytelling.

-She is the morning news anchor at NewsChannel 9 WSYR-TV, the ABC affiliate in Syracuse, New York.
+She is an anchor and reporter at KXAN News, the NBC affiliate in Austin, Texas.
+She joined KXAN in 2020 after spending nearly a decade at NewsChannel 9 WSYR-TV, the ABC affiliate in Syracuse, New York.
+While in Syracuse, Jennifer started as a weekend reporter and worked her way up to becoming the station’s morning news anchor.
 Before moving to Central New York, she was a multi-media journalist at KXII-TV in Sherman, Texas, where she was responsible for shooting, writing and editing her news and sports stories.
 She also hosted a weekly talk show called “Forum”, in which she did in-depth coverage of key issues impacting people across Texas and Oklahoma.

 Prior to that, she was a writer/web producer at KDAF-TV in Dallas-Fort Worth.
 She wrote stories for the evening newscasts and the station’s website, worked in the control room as well as co-produced special projects in the Dallas/Ft.
 Worth television market.
 She started her journalism career in newspaper and radio in Seguin, Texas.